yamltube/yamltube/README.md

 ### Create YouTube playlists in YAML on GitHub

 Go to https://yamltube.com to create your GitHub repo.
-It'll create and configure a repo automatically for you.
+It'll create and configure a repo with credentials and ci/cd automatically for you.

 Set up the repo entirely in your browser.